 The centrally located night market in Chumphon town is a convenient and cheap option for dinner and you’ll also find more eateries inside the nearby Ocean Department Store.
 Do sample some of the wonderful variety of fresh fruits picked from the orchards of Chumphon which you’ll see on display at the night market and at the municipal market known locally as ‘Talad Sot’.

 Chumphon beaches and islands

 Tourists travelling through this part of Thailand usually make a beeline for Ko Tao, Ko Pha Ngan and Ko Samui.
 With the bulk of travellers heading out to the islands in the Gulf of Thailand, it leaves Chumphon’s beaches blissfully quiet.
-It’s fair to say that Chumphon’s mainland beaches aren’t as stunningly beautiful as those found on the islands, but they are mostly untouched and the absence of commercialisation is a definite plus for the tourists who do stay here.
+Although Chumphon’s mainland beaches aren’t as stunningly beautiful as those found on the islands, they are mostly untouched and the absence of commercialisation is a definite plus for the tourists who do stay here.
 The lack of development means that accommodation options are limited, but it also means that guest houses and hotels near the beach can be excellent value for money.

 Mu Ko Chumphon National Park

 Mu Ko Chumphon National Park covers a large chunk of the Chumphon coastline and incorporates more than 40 islands.
 With attractive beaches, coral reefs and diverse marine life, the area is home to some superb diving and snorkelling locations including Ko Talu, Ko Ngam Yai and Ko Ngam Noi.
 Chumphon Cabana Resort and Diving Centre, and Siam Catamaran Company can both arrange trips to the islands.

 Thung Wua Laen Beach